Updated July 2019

 Alaska is one of the most progressive states in the nation when it comes to marijuana and cannabis policy, both for consumers and business owners.
 Alaska passed Ballot Measure 2 in February 2015 to become the 3rd state in the United States to legalize recreational marijuana, and it’s one of the very first states to legalize marijuana for medical purposes.
 Learn more about Alaska marijuana laws below.

 Recreational Marijuana in Alaska

-Recreational marijuana became legal in Alaska in November 2014 after voters approved Measure 2, which allows the possession, use, and sale of adult use cannabis for adults aged 21 and older.
+Is marijuana legal in Alaska?
+Yes– recreational marijuana became legal in Alaska in November 2014 after voters approved Measure 2, which allows the possession, use, and sale of adult use cannabis for adults aged 21 and older.

 Possession of more than 1 ounce of recreational marijuana is punishable to up to 5 years in jail and fines up to $50,000.
 Sale of recreational marijuana can lead to incarcerations up to 10 years and fines up to $100,000.

 In March 2019, Alaska became the very first state in the U.S. to allow on-site marijuana use.
 Under the law, licensed marijuana retail shops can apply for an endorsement that allows them to offer on-site consumption to their customers.

 Medical marijuana became legal in Alaska in 1999.
 With written approval from their physicians, patients can possess or transport up to 1 ounce of marijuana flower.

 Under Alaska’s law, approved conditions include: